His Story of Itihaas: Pseudohistorical premises and ideological bias

 The film primarily plays on Hindutva pseudohistorical narratives and identity politics.
 It attributes a wide range of significant developments, from scientific discoveries to the origins of various popular food items, all to a glorified vision of India's pre-Mughal and pre-British past.
 In an interview, Dhami said, "I went to Europe for the first time 13 years ago, and I felt inferior.
 I later realised my civilisational greatness."

 The many historical falsehoods presented as factual information in the film include the depiction of Sati, a historical Hindu practice involving the immolation of widows on their husbands’ funeral pyres, as a solely voluntary act, rather than one carried out under force or social pressure.
 The film also propagates the erroneous claim that the Indian caste system was a construct introduced by British colonial rulers.
-Additionally, it suggests, without credible historical evidence, that Hindu gurukulas once enrolled a greater number of Shudra students than Brahmins.
+Additionally, it suggests, based on the finding of historian Dharampal, that Hindu gurukulas once enrolled a greater number of Shudra students than Brahmins.
 Another claim made is that religious conversions from Hinduism to other faiths during the Mughal era were motivated by the imposition of taxes on non-Muslims, rather than as a way to escape the caste system.
 Furthermore, the characters of Chhaya Mukherjee and Ishaan Kabir, portrayed as liberal historians, are depicted as manipulative and conniving.